-In just 13 years, since we founded PRF and there were no resources for these children, we have gone from gene finding to the first clinical trials in Progeria, to a treatment.
-We are hailed as a model for disease-research organizations and a prime example of a successful translational research organization, moving from the lab to treatments at a pace virtually unheard of in the scientific community.
+In a remarkably short amount of time, Progeria research progress has flourished: from gene finding, to the first-ever clinical trials in Progeria, to a first-ever treatment that is giving the children stronger hearts and longer lives.
+The Progeria Research Foundation, Inc. (PRF) is hailed as a model for disease-research organizations and a prime example of a successful translational research organization, moving from the lab to treatments at a pace virtually unheard of in the scientific community.
 And while helping this handful of children, the connection of Progeria to common heart disease and aging has tremendous implications for us all.

-MISSION: To discover treatments and the cure for Progeria and its aging-related disorders.
+MISSION: To discover treatments and the cure for Progeria and its aging-related disorders, including heart disease.

 VISION: To be the driving force worldwide to: